 Puppy Head Start Program

 The Puppy Head Start program is designed to introduce young dogs to the concept of retrieving.
-During the hunting puppy training, your young dog will be introduced to birds, water, and gunfire.
+During the hunting puppy training in St. Charles, your young dog will be introduced to birds, water, and gunfire.
 Your puppy will also be introduced to the proper obedience commands.
 The age requirement for this hunting puppy training program is 13 weeks to six months.

 Basics / Gun Dog Program